madscoaducom/ss-LiveScript/README.md

     # require prelude in your client code, here attached to window, but select your own target
     require \prelude . installPrelude window

+### Credits

+Based on the [ss-coffee](https://github.com/socketstream/ss-coffee) wrapper by the core SocketStream team.